-Last May Jamie invited me back to the first face to face session at the Point since Covid, there weren't many of us but it was so so good, and to able to meet Gary in person and we talked and put a few words to the music Gary, Ian and Luke played about things we had missed during Covid lockdown
+Last may Jamie invited me back to the first f2f session at the Point since Covid, there weren't many of us but it was so so good, and to able to meet Gary in person and we talked and put a few words to the music Gary, Ian and Luke played about things we had missed during Covid lockdown wheelchair.
+I was so doubtful if I could play a part but he soon rubbished that idea!!
+He is an excellent advocate for the disabled having the same rights as others to do what they wanted to do!